Christian-lyc/model_compression-citizen-science-/README.md

-This is the code for model compression for object detection of citizen science data.
+This is the code for the paper A Comparison of Deep Neural Network Compression for Citizen-Driven Tick and Mosquito Surveillance.